rgeyer-octopress/rgeyer-octopress.github.io/source/_posts/2010-05-14-android-os-carpc.markdown

 [twitter_status_by_id id="13883614504"]

 That was pretty much it for that conversation, I was running out the door to head home from work, and there didn't seem to be a lot of activity on that conversation topic.
 But the brief exchange did get me thinking.
-I'm going to be tackling the challenge of updating my CarPC and installing it in the <a href=http://blog.ryangeyer.com/blog/categories/1967-cadillac-sedan-deville/>Caddy</a> at some point in the future, and it might make sense to consider my options in the Mobile OS arena.
+I'm going to be tackling the challenge of updating my CarPC and installing it in the <a href="{{ root_url }}/categories/1967-cadillac-sedan-deville/">Caddy</a> at some point in the future, and it might make sense to consider my options in the Mobile OS arena.
 With that, I decided to refine my understanding a bit.

 What I found, was actually quite disappointing!
 It seems that a lot of folks in the car computing community have given this topic a lot of consideration, starting all the way back when Android was first announced.
 The first several links of <a href="http://www.google.com/search?q=android+carpc">the search</a> I did were all links back to the <a href="http://www.mp3car.com/vbulletin/">mp3car.com forums</a>, and I observed a few common threads.